 How long is a lease in the market?

 As a Permanent Vendor, you must sign a 1-year lease, renewable by mutual agreement.
-As a Pop-up Vendor, you must sign a 1-week or 1-month agreement.
+As a Pop-up Vendor, you must sign a short term agreement.

 What will vendor stalls look like?

 Permanent Vendors can customize their stall design to brand their product.
 To accommodate this, vendor stalls are open and varied, and the type of stall wall is up to the vendor (with management’s approval).

 What else do Permanent Vendors get in addition to retail space?

 As a Permanent Vendor, you get crossover exposure by being located in a community of like-minded small food businesses.
 Blue Dogwood management will help you with marketing and joint marketing events.
 Permanent Vendors may also have catering opportunities, such as catering for events in The Outdoor Beer Garden.